exasol/virtual-schemas/doc/dialects/mysql.md

 ## Creating a Virtual Schema

 Below you see how a MySQL Virtual Schema is created.
+We recommend filtering by database (CATALOG_NAME).

 ```sql
 CREATE VIRTUAL SCHEMA <virtual schema name>